athomas9195/Flix/README.md

 # Project 2 - Flix

-Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Flix is a movies app created using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Time spent: 18 hours spent in total